 Negative results mean that no antibodies were found and it's unlikely that your child

 has type 2 autoimmune liver disease.
 But your child may still be positive for other

 antibodies seen with type 2 autoimmune liver disease.
 Your will need more testing

 If your child's results are positive, it means that antibodies were found.
 Your child

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in

 Does this test pose any risks?

-bruising, or feeling dizzy.
-When the needle pricks your child's arm, he or she may
+bruising, and feeling lightheaded.
+When the needle pricks your child’s arm or hand,

 What might affect my child's test results?